GENEWIZ Posters

 High-Throughput Proteomic Insights from Cell Culture Supernatant and Lysates

-In this proof of principal study, RNA-Seq and Olink® proteomics were used on a series of samples to incorporate high-plex multiomic analysis in the early drug discovery pipeline.
+In this proof-of-principle study, RNA-Seq and Olink® proteomics were used on a series of samples to incorporate high-plex multiomic analysis in the early drug discovery pipeline.
 The results show that high-throughput proteomic analysis, together with transcriptional alterations detected by RNA-Seq, supports and confirms multiomic changes, demonstrating its utility for drug screening.

 Revolutionizing Antibody Therapeutics: Harnessing Machine Learning for Bispecific Antibody Discovery